 As a personal injury law firm, many of our John Foy & Associates clients have suffered the gamut of injuries from soft-tissue damage to full paralysis.
 The injured person is going to require long-term, continuing care, which is extremely expensive.

 The University of Alabama estimates that the health care and living costs of a major spinal cord injury can be more than a million dollars the first year and almost $185,000 a year after.

-“If you or someone you love has suffered a spinal cord injury, this is not the type of case to handle on your own,’’ says our firm founder John Foy.
-“You need professional help.
-You need an attorney who knows how to handle these types of cases.”
+If you or someone you love has suffered a spinal cord injury, this is not the type of case to handle on your own.
+You need an attorney who knows how to handle these types of cases.

 A spinal cord injury can happen in many ways.
-As a personal injury firm, we’ve seen a lot of these injuries resulting from auto accidents and tractor-trailer accidents.
+Our personal injury firm has seen a lot of these injuries caused by auto accidents and tractor-trailer crashes.
 People who do physical labor, such as construction or factory workers, are also at great risk.
-If you or a loved one has suffered, first we want you to get immediate help.
+If you’ve had a spine injury, first we want you to get immediate help.